operationalintelligence/fts-errors-clustering/README.md

-# Rucio log clustering
+# Clustering of FTS error messages
-This project contains attempts for clustering Rucio data transfer errors.
+This project contains attempts for clustering FTS data transfer errors.
 The idea is to leverage an *unsupervised* approach to avoid prior expectations about what the error categories are and, hence, in the hope of discovering new failure patterns.

 ## Structure
 The repository is mainly organised into 3 folders: